 American musicologist Lewis Lockwood—in favor of emotionally expressive music that served the meaning of the text.
 In the case of Monteverdi’s madrigals, the music and text are achingly poignant, and one must hear this to appreciate the truth of this statement.

 All noble brass writing through to the present finds its origin in the compositional methods of Gabrieli who was famous in St. Mark’s Cathedral in Venice for writing magnificent works that split brass choirs into every available corner of the cathedral for dramatic spatial effect.
-SPO will present seven of Gabrieli’s brass works, some containing twelve independent parts and instruments simultaneously, in the authentic antiphonal style within the Central United Church of Christ—this is a sonic event that has probably never been attempted in CUCC and will be an unforgettable experience.
+SPO presented seven of Gabrieli’s brass works, some containing twelve independent parts and instruments simultaneously, in the authentic antiphonal style within the Central United Church of Christ—this was a sonic event that had probably never been attempted in CUCC and should have been an unforgettable experience for attendees.